V4Fire/Client/src/form/b-checkbox/README.md

 < b-checkbox :name = 'registration' | :value = 'subscribe'
 ```

-5. Loading from a data provider.
+### Loading from a data provider

 ```
 < b-checkbox :dataProvider = 'AdultProvider'
 ```

-If the provider returns a dictionary, it will be mapped on the component
+If a provider returns a dictionary, it will be mapped on the component
 (you can pass the complex property path using dots as separators).

-If a key from the response data is matched with a component method, this method will be invoked with a value from this key
+If a key from the response is matched with a component method, this method will be invoked with a value from this key
 (if the value is an array, it will be spread to the method as arguments).

 ```